Defense wants Sini removed from Rodriguez case

 The attorney for defendant AnnMarie Drago, 58, of Patchogue, wants the extent of Sini's relationship with Rodriguez fully disclosed and argued that a special prosecutor should replace Sini's office on the case.
 Drago is charged with criminally negligent homicide in the death of Rodriguez and faces lesser charges related to the destruction of a memorial to Rodriguez' daughter, Kayla Cuevas.
 Rodriguez, 50, was run over Sept.
 14 while arguing with Drago about the memorial on a Brentwood cul-de-sac.

 "There should be a public airing of the issue," Kunken said.
-Not only the defense, but the public has a right to know the extent of the relationship.
+Not only the defense, but the public has a right to know the extent of the relationship, he said.

+A spokeswoman for Sini said the office will oppose Kunken's motion.
+She cited an earlier decision in the case by Camacho on an unrelated issue to establish “that this office has handled the case with the utmost integrity.”

+In denying the release of grand jury minutes sought by Kunken earlier this year, Camacho said the prosecution "did a remarkable job to bend over backward to make sure the grand jury was not influenced by the media coverage in the case or sympathy for the victim, Evelyn Rodriguez."

-Kunken emphasized in the motion that there was nothing wrong with Sini -- first as police commissioner and then as district attorney -- reaching out to Rodriguez after her daughter was murdered, apparently in an MS-13 gang dispute.
+Kunken emphasized in this motion that there was nothing wrong with Sini — first as police commissioner and then as district attorney — reaching out to Rodriguez after her daughter was murdered, apparently in an MS-13 gang dispute.

 "His close personal and professional relationship with her, I believe, was the reason he was planning to attend the memorial vigil which was apparently going to be held later that day," Kunken wrote.
 "The fact that he felt that Ms. Rodriguez could provide an important liaison with a segment of the community, and that she could serve an important role on his transition team, seems reasonable and even desirable under the circumstances."